isamu-isozaki/teamai_test/marketing/product-marketing/enablement/github-ci-cd-faq.html.md

 ### Q: Does GitLab CI/CD also integrate with BitBucket?
 Other solutions?

 A: Yes, but the process is more manual.
 GitLab CI/CD can connect to any git repo via URL, including BitBucket, and configure status webhooks manually.
-Docs on how to [manually enable GitLab CI/CD.](https://docs.gitlab.com/ee/ci/ci_cd_for_external_repos/bitbucket_integration.html) (With GitHub the process is all automatic.)
+Docs on how to [manually enable GitLab CI/CD.](https://docs.gitlab.com/ee/ci/ci_cd_for_external_repos/bitbucket_integration.html/index.html.md) (With GitHub the process is all automatic./index.html.md)

 ### Q: How does GitLab CI/CD integration to GitHub work?